Jetgc/chao_guo.github.io/_posts/2020-04-12-twards-to-data-analyst.md

 ---
 layout: post
 title:      My track towards data analyst
-subtitle:   to be or not to be, that's interesting
+subtitle:   To be or not to be, that's interesting
 date: 2020-04-12 01:34
 category:
 header-img: img/post-bg-coffee.jpeg